 “The emperor is a big important person.
 You think he’ll take it?”

 Hyouchuu nodded.
 He wanted to believe it’d work out.
 He had his credentials inside his pack.
-If he collapsed at the palace gates, his credentials and letters of introduction laid out his case.
+If he collapsed at the palace gates, his credentials and letters of introduction presented his case.
 They only had to search through his belongings to find them.
 What mattered was getting them into the hands of a government official with a heart.

 And the new emperor accepting them.